plasoc/axiplasma/README.md

 #### Software

 The applications located in the "mips/apps" directory all depend on Makefiles in order to perform operations, such as building a binary or loading the binary on to the hardware.
+In each Makefile it is important that the variables BIN\_DIR and LD\_DIR are set to the appropriate directorys containing the cross compiler and libraries, respectively.
+In some Makefiles, these variables are instead called MIPS\_GCC\_BIN and MIPS\_GCC\_LIB respectively.
+They're always located at the beginning of every Makefile, however.

 The make commands are described as the following.

 + bootloader_app
    + make all --- Builds the bootloader binary and generates a boot_pack.vhd, which contains the binary in HEX.
 Adding the DEBUG\_MAKE=1 argument causes the build to generate several files useful for debugging.